browserengineering/book/book/invalidation.md

         # ...
 ```

-Do the same thing for `Text`.
-The `CSS_PROPERTIES` dictionary contains
+Make the same change in `Text`.
+The `CSS_PROPERTIES` dictionary
-each CSS property that we support, and also their default values:
+contains each CSS property that we support, plus its default value:

 ``` {.python}
 CSS_PROPERTIES = {